Tree Nurserries Project

 FoU’s tree nurseries are the central element of its efforts to give back to the local community and the world.
 The tree nursery/tree planting project started a decade ago when FoU recognized that reforestation would make a big difference locally, and trees’ absorption of the greenhouse gas carbon dioxide helps slow climate change globally.

 The project has grown over the years, and currently the 4 mega-tree nurseries in the West Usambara Mountains stock over 15 million trees.
-In addition, ______ [ENTER THE NUMBER OF SCHOOL TREE NURSERIES HERE] school tree nurseries provide youth with opportunities to do their part in the climate crisis.
+In addition,20 schools tree nurseries provide youth with opportunities to do their part in the climate crisis.

 We thank our valuable funding partners whose vision and generosity has allowed the project to flourish, and encourage them and new funding partners to provide financial resources so we can redouble our efforts to plant trees for the sake of the planet.
 Please contact us.
 [INCLUDE A LINK TO THE CONTACT FORM]